Motivic integration on special rigid varieties and the motivic integral identity conjecture: Rigid analytic geometry and Motivic volume

 \begin{definition}[Bounded analytic spaces] Let $X$ be a smooth special rigid $K$-variety.
 A differential form $\omega$ on $X$ is called {\it bounded} if it is $\mathfrak X$-bounded for some formal model $\mathfrak X$ of $X$.
-The rigid $K$-variety $X$ is called {\it bounded } if it admits a bounded gauge form. \end{definition} Notice that our definition of bounded rigid varieties is not related to that of \cite{NS1}.
-The following result is a direct consequence of Theorem \ref{modelization}. \begin{proposition} Let $X$ be a bounded smooth special rigid $K$-variety and let $Y$ be a smooth closed subvariety of $X$.
+The rigid $K$-variety $X$ is called {\it bounded } if it admits a bounded gauge form. \end{definition} Notice that our definition of bounded rigid varieties is not related to that of \cite{NS1}. \begin{proposition} Let $X$ be a bounded smooth special rigid $K$-variety and let $Y$ be a smooth closed subvariety of $X$.
 Then $Y$ is also bounded.
-In particular, all affine smooth special rigid varieties are bounded. \end{proposition}
+In particular, all affine smooth special rigid varieties are bounded. \end{proposition} \begin{proof} It follows from Theorem \ref{modelization}(i) and \cite[Proposition 2.6]{Ni2}. \end{proof}

 \begin{corollary} Let $X$ be a bounded smooth special rigid $K$-variety which admits a bounded gauge form $\omega$.
 Then the volume Poincar\'e series $P(X,\omega; T)$ is rational and the following identity holds in $\mathscr M_{k}^{\hat\mu}$: